 |Egg Length:||1.7-2.1 in (4.4-5.4 cm)|

-- Downy and able to walk.
-Leave nest in a few hours after hatching and feed themselves.
+Downy and able to walk.
+Young leave nest a few hours after hatching and feed themselves.